 Pern is a complex Feudal-Agrarian and highly stratified society in which goods and services are traded for protection.
-There are only a few large Holds which control all of the habitable land, and all who dwell on that land have to tithe a portion of their goods to that principle Hold.
+There are a few large Holds which control the habitable land, and all who dwell on that land have to tithe a portion of their goods to that principle Hold.

 Pernese clothing most closely resembles Renaissance style, with bright dye colors and practical styles.
 Clothing varies from region to region, and from the lower ranks to the nobility.
 Fortunately, the Pernese are familiar with modern underwear, so you won’t see any codpieces or loin-cloths, but some men wear light-weight breeches under their pants.
 Since personal hygiene isn’t an issue, there is no pressure to wear hose, high stockings, wigs, or hats.
 The Pernese are not a prudish people, nor do they have strict laws about women’s modesty, however they are still conservative by modern Earth standards.